-Grade 10 Intro to Teaching - Elective Course 1 Elective High School Credit offered in partnership with the Hudson Valley RBERN (Regional Bilingual Education Resource Network) Intro to Teaching - CRS 7971 Intro to Teaching - CRS 7971 This is an elective course for students interested in the teaching profession.
+This is an elective course for students interested in the teaching profession.
 Students will learn about the teaching profession, develop skills, explore career opportunities, and make informed decisions about pathways to accomplish a career in education; taking their first steps on a teaching career continuum.
-Prerequisites: Students who successfully complete Spanish 4T, ELLs approaching English proficiency, and Bilingual students (Spanish).
-Grade 11 Integrating ELLs in the Schools and Classroom - Dual Enrollment (2) semester-long course as a Dual Enrollment 3 credit course in partnership with SUNY New Paltz Integrating ELLs in the Schools & Classroom - CRS 7982 I.0 This is a dual enrollment course in partnership with SUNY New Paltz.
+Prerequisites : Students who successfully complete Spanish 4T, ELLs approaching English proficiency, and Bilingual students (Spanish).
+Grade 11 Integrating ELLs in the Schools and Classroom - Dual Enrollment (2) semester-long course as a Dual Enrollment 3 credit course in partnership with SUNY New Paltz Integrating ELLs in the Schools & Classroom - CRS 7982 1.05 This is a dual enrollment course in partnership with SUNY New Paltz.
 Students will learn instructional techniques and strategies for meeting the needs of English Language Learners (ELLs) in integrated classrooms.
 Students will examine how language proficiency affects academic development, how to choose the most appropriate materials and activities for the classroom, and using culturally inclusive instructional practices.
-Grade 12 Foundations - Dual Enrollment (2) semester-long courses as a Dual Enrollment 3 credit course through our partner university, SUNY New Paltz where students have the opportunity to work with a NECSD cooperating teacher at the elementary or intermediate level.
+Upcoming - Psychology Course (MSC) Grade 12 Upcoming College Credit Course